LumaPictures/usd-qt/README.md

 - standardize signals/slots between widgets
 - support PyQt4/PyQt5/PySide/PySide2

-**This is a first look to get feedback.
-This repo may go away!**
+### Project Status

+Usable, but under construction:  We're in the process of melding existing efforts made at Luma and Pixar, so expect major refactoring to take place.

 ## Components

 ### Current
 - **prim outliner**: view prim hierarchy
   - similar to the outliner in usdview, but built on an MVC design
-  - also includes editing capabilities:
+  - includes editing capabilities:
     - switch variants
     - add references
     - add Xforms